HEADS-project/training/1.ThingML_Basics/6.CEP/README.md

 The keyword for a length window is **lengthWindow**. **ATTENTION:** even if its possible, the window operators must be the last operators and cannot be chained.
 I do not assure the result.
 It should be a next feature.

+Now, you have all the keys to implement the Marc's system.
+To simulate the physical sensor, we can use the following files:
+* `LightSensor.thingml`,
+* `heatingSensor.thingml`,
+* `humiditySensor.thingml`,
+* `indoorTemperatureSensor.thingml`,
+* `outdoorTemperatureSensor.thingml`.

 ## Your turn to play!
 In this last step of the tutorial, your task is to write your own program in ThingML.